 Front-Wheel Skids

-If the front wheel locks, release the front brake immediately and completely.
+If the front wheel locks, release the front brake lever immediately, and reapply with less pressure.

 Reapply the brake smoothly.
 Frontwheel skids result in immediate loss of steering control and balance.
-Failure to fully release the brake lever immediately will result in a crash.
+Failure to fully release the brake lever immediately